MercuriusXeno/NoitaModTweaks/WandWorkshop2.0/GrowWandsBasic/readme.txt

 INSTALLATION
 ============
     Read this carefully.
 I'm not responsible for your broken saves or botched changes.
+        1. Back up your saves, in case I break stuff.
-            1. Back up your wand_workshop (2.0)mod in case you break something.
+        2. Back up your wand_workshop (2.0) mod in case YOU break something.

-            2. These changes can't do permanent damage to your game.
-If you get something wrong just redownload the mod.
-            3. Maybe backup your saves, I'm not a lua dev.
-I may break stuff.
-Use at your own risk.
+To be clear, this is a mod of a mod.
+We're replacing some of the files in the mod folder with these.
     Where to find the files we're replacing:
         1. Steam workshop users should find the mod in:
             [your-steam-library-folder]\steamapps\workshop\content\881100\3302329900\
-            (881100 is Noita, 3302329900 is WandWorkshop2.0)

         2. If you installed WandWorkshop2.0 manually it should be in your Noita\mods folder in your steam library called something like:
             [your-steam-library-folder]\steamapps\common\Noita\mods\wand_workshop\
-            (if yours is named something else, that's fine, I don't need to know.
-Use common sense.)

     How to replace the files:
         Move the files from the folder containing this readme directly into the wand_workshop mod folder (not the mods folder).